-During 2018, it is likely that the companies in the same industries (e.g., healthcare, technology, and energy) will continue to rely on registered direct offerings.
-To date, many of the registered direct offerings completed in 2018 were undertaken by healthcare companies.
+During 2019, it is likely that the companies in the same industries (e.g., principally healthcare and technology) will continue to rely on registered direct offerings.
+To date, many of the registered direct offerings completed in 2019 were undertaken by healthcare companies.
 Given the number of healthcare companies that have completed IPOs in recent years, and the research and development budgets of many healthcare companies, it is reasonable to anticipate that companies in this sector may prove to be the most active users of registered direct offerings as follow-on offerings.

-Anna T. Pinedo

-Partner, Mayer Brown LLP
+Anna T. Pinedo, Partner, Mayer Brown LLP